vkoves/vkoves.github.io/_posts/2023-03-28-user-interviews.md

 the homepage map was a navigation tool and navigated to the state details page that we had invested most of our time in.

-## Improving our Wording to Encourage Optimism
+## Encouraging Optimism With Our Wording

 Our second big place for improvement came out of some of the questions we asked to close out our user interviews.
 For our site, we asked the following questions after each session was done: